 AFFIRMATIVE ACTION OFFICER ("AAO"): A College employee assigned the responsibility of administering the College's Affirmative Action Policy or their designee.
 The Affirmative Action Officer may also serve as the College's Title IX Coordinator and/or the ADA/504 Coordinator.
 If the Affirmative Action Officer is the person against whom the complaint is filed, the President shall designate another College official to act as the Affirmative Action Officer for purposes of administering the Affirmative Action Policy.
-The Affirmative Action Officer is Nick Royal and can be contacted at nroyal@northshore.edu.
+The Affirmative Action Officer is .